 My dear, sweet, angel 2-year-old has developed an adorable new habit – getting out of her bed 1.5 million times a night.
 It’s so cute I could just burst!

-Or snark about it on Twitter.
+Or complain about it loudly to anyone within earshot.
 One or the other.

 We’re on Holiday!

 It all started when we went on vacation and decided that Norah was going to be too big for the Pack ‘n Play.
 “Let’s just put a twin mattress on the ground with a bed rail,” we said with the hope and naivete of the first time parents we are not.

 In a not so shocking twist, by the end of vacation we had successfully undone all sleep training we’d attempted over one and a half years.
 Norah really enjoyed her big girl bed, but after a couple days learned that she could get out of the bed whenever she wanted.
 And then climb into our bed.
 It was vacation, and it was a gigantic bed, and she’s like really cute, so we let it slide.